lachezaraspa/PHPProject1DV608/Test Cases.md

 * The new task is shown at the bottom.

 ##Test case 4.1: Failed to edit task without having task description
-The user is loged in and is viewing the form for creating tasks.
+The user is loged in and is viewing the form for editing tasks.
 The old description of the task is in the text box, and the old date and time are filled in as well.

 ###Input: